What is sacrococcygeal teratoma (SCT)?

 What are my choices during this pregnancy?

 Most newborns with Sacrococcygeal Teratoma (SCT) survive and do well.
 Malignant tumors are unusual.
-Fetuses with large cystic SCTs rarely develop hydrops and therefore are rarely candidates for fetal intervention/surgery.
+Fetuses with large cystic SCTs rarely develop hydrops and therefore are not usually candidates for fetal intervention/surgery.
 These cases are best handled with surgical removal of the tumor after delivery.
 A Cesarean-section delivery of the baby may be necessary if the tumor is larger than 10 cm (4 inches).

 Because all sacrococcygeal teratomas require complete surgical resection after birth, arrangements should be made for the infant to be born at a specialized hospital with pediatric surgery expertise.
 Fetuses with large mostly solid tumors need to be monitored frequently between 18 and 28 weeks of gestation for rapid growth of the tumor and the development of excessive blood flow and heart failure (hydrops).
 A small number of these fetuses with large solid tumors develop hydrops, due to extremely high blood flow through the tumor.
 These fetuses may be candidates for fetal intervention.